aws-notes/SC-400/06 - Protect information in Microsoft Purview.md

 ### Step 6: Review your settings

 ## Configure sensitivity label policies
-* Choose labels to publish
-* Publish to users and groups
-* Policy settings
-* Name and description
-* Review your settings

 * Step 1: Choose labels to publish
   * must be existing label
 * Step 2: Publish to users and groups